nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 ## ExclamationIcon _Java_ Project

 The _Java_ project to display the _ExclamationIcon_ on the screen is the absolute goal of the conversion of the design to _Java_.
-However, to that the _ExclamationIcon.java_ must be compiled with the Java environment and other libraries to deal with the window.
-This is done by through the file _Window.java_.
+However, to do that the _ExclamationIcon.java_ must be compiled with the Java environment and other libraries to deal with the window.
+This is done by the file _Window.java_.

 ### Project Hierarchy